HOW TO CHOOSE A MICROFLUIDIC 3D PRINTER ?

-- System of pulley plus belt provide a cheap solution, and allowing high speed printing in spite of loosing accuracy so in resolution too
+- System of pulley plus belt provide a cheap solution, and allowing high speed printing in spite of losing accuracy so in resolution too

-- System of screw : The system of leadscrew and nut offering high precision nevertheless there is a backlash when positioning, so it loose a little bit of accuracy.
+- System of screw : The system of leadscrew and nut offering high precision nevertheless there is a backlash when positioning, so it loses a little bit of accuracy.

-The system of ball screws offering a much higher precision but reducing considerably the print speed, however there is a better accuracy than other system with an extreme minimal backlash, under 50 µm, such system is more interesting for micro fluidic and micro system fabrication.
+The system of ball screws offering a much higher precision but reducing considerably the print speed, however there is a better accuracy than other systems with an extreme minimal backlash, under 50 µm, such system is more interesting for microfluidic and micro system fabrication.

 Microfluidic 3D Printer : Hot head end and heat bed (specific to FDM printers)